sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix6.svg'</img>

-Rhythm blocks are used to generate rhythm patterns in the Pitch-time Matrix.
-The top argument to the Rhythm block is the number of notes.
-The bottom argument is the duration of the note.
-In the top example above, three columns for quarter notes would be generated in the grid.
-In the middle example, one column for an eighth note would be generated.
-In the bottom example, seven columns for 16th notes would be generated.
+*Rhythm* blocks are used to generate rhythm patterns in the *Pitch-time Matrix* block.
+The top argument to the *Rhythm* block *is the number of notes.
+The bottom argument is the duration of the *note.
+In the top example above, three columns for quarter notes *would be generated in the matrix.
+In the middle example, one column *for an eighth note would be generated.
+In the bottom example, seven *columns for 16th notes would be generated.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix7.svg'</img>

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix8.svg'</img>

-You can use as many Rhythm blocks as you'd like inside the Pitch-time Matrix block.
-In the above example, two Rhythm blocks are used, resulting in three quarter notes and six eighth notes.
+You can use as many *Rhythm* blocks as you'd like inside the *Pitch-time Matrix* block.
+In the above example, two *Rhythm* blocks are used, resulting in three quarter notes and six eighth notes.